BEagle1984/silverback/docs/concepts/broker/message-id.md

 The producer will automatically generate a random `Guid` to be used as message identifier.
 (This value will be used also as Kafka key by default, see <xref:kafka-partitioning>.)

-In the consumer side the message identifier may be used also to rebuild the [chunks sequence](xref:chunking), implement [exactly once processing](xref:inbound#inbound-log), etc..
+In the consumer side the message identifier may be used also to rebuild the [chunks sequence](xref:chunking), implement [exactly once processing](xref:inbound#inbound-log) and similar.
 If the header is not present, the consumer may artificially set if with another identifier such as the Kafka key (see <xref:kafka-partitioning>).

 ## Custom value